rbrtsmith/rbrtsmith.github.io/_posts/2015-11-01-a-better-grid-system.md

 * Requires a wrapping element to prevent the right side of the grid going off-screen.
 * A fixed number of columns: 12 - how do we do a 5 column grid?
 Hack.

-The three biggest problems for me is the equal heights bloat and fixed columns, because I really care about performance&mdash;And so should you.
 Adding in JavaScript to create equal heights adds to the size of your JS file, but worst of all DOM manipulation in JavaScript is extremely expensive&mdash;especially on events like a screen resize.